ShlomiPorush/mailcow-logs-viewer/documentation/API.md

   - Counts `a`, `mx`, `exists:`, `redirect=`, and `include:` mechanisms
   - Maximum 10 lookups enforced (returns error if exceeded)
   - Returns `dns_lookups` field with count
-- **Server IP Authorization**:
+- **Source IP Authorization**:
-  - Fetches server IP from mailcow API once on startup
+  - Validates a configurable set of source IPs (see `checked_ips`): the auto-detected WAN IP, public IPs of active mailcow transports and relayhosts, manually configured hosts, and optionally IPs seen with a passing SPF result in recent DMARC reports (`DOMAIN_SPF_SOURCE_*` settings)
-  - Verifies server IP is authorized via:
+  - Verifies each IP is authorized via:
     - Direct `ip4:` match (including CIDR ranges)
     - `a` record resolution
     - `mx` record resolution
     - Recursive `include:` checking (up to 10 levels)
   - Returns authorization method in message (e.g., "Server IP authorized via ip4:X.X.X.X")
-  - Returns error if server IP not found in SPF record
+  - Returns error if any validated IP is not found in the SPF record
 - Provides policy-specific warnings and recommendations

 **DKIM Validation:**